sbecker11/workspace-munsell/README.md

   <span>See the  <a href="https://codepen.io/gametroll/pen/jOQyYZN">full screen 3D color selector Pen</a>
    on <a href="https://codepen.io">CodePen</a>.

-For this project, we need to replace the 3D color cubes with flat  ColorChips arranged as shown in each HuePage.
+For this project, we need to extend the model by replacing the 3D color cubes with flat ColorChips arranged as shown in each HuePage.

 ### HuePages and ColorChips